 What happens if a client’s primary sitter is not available for a pet sitting request?

 Back to questionsOur team is steadily growing to accommodate our growing clientele.
 This allows us the ability to provide excellent pet care providers who will care for your pet if your primary pet concierge (pet sitter) is unavailable.
 Each sitter has a buddy pet concierge.
 A buddy pet concierge provides relief to a primary concierge while they are on vacation, sick or have scheduled days off.
+Meet and greets are attended by one or two pet concierges.
+Any additional meet and greets needed will be charged the same $25 fee.
+This covers the cost of our staff time and expense for driving over to the client’s home.
 Since we have all of the client’s pet care information in our secure database, it’s really not necessary for a client to meet with the buddy concierge, however; if the client feels more comfortable with having a meeting with the buddy, we are more than happy to schedule a meet and greet with them.
-The cost of this meeting is $15, which covers the sitter’s time and expense for driving over to the client’s home.

 Do you care for pets that have aggression issues?